Years published: 2007, 2012, 2015, 2018, 2023

 X-linked dominant disorders, like Danon disease, are also caused by an abnormal gene on the X chromosome, but in these rare conditions, females with an abnormal gene are affected with the disease.
 Males with an abnormal gene are more severely affected than females, and many of these males do not survive.
 In the case of Danon disease, males can survive to adulthood, however, their medical problems and the typical need for heart transplantation likely limits their ability to have children.

 Because Danon disease is rare and unfamiliar to most physicians, diagnosis is difficult and takes substantial time.
-The diagnosis is suggested on the basis of a family history compatible with X-linked dominant inheritance and symptoms in affected relatives (cardiomyopathy, skeletal myopathy, intellectual disability, Wolff-Parkinson White, etc.).
-Skeletal muscle biopsy is done in some males in an effort to determine the cause of muscle weakness.
-If, in the course of examining the biopsy materials, glycogen buildup and/or empty spaces appear in the cells of the muscle tissue (vacuolization), Danon disease must be considered.
+The diagnosis is suggested based on a family history compatible with X-linked dominant inheritance and symptoms in affected relatives (cardiomyopathy, skeletal myopathy, intellectual disability, Wolff-Parkinson White, etc.).
+Skeletal muscle biopsy is done in some males to determine the cause of muscle weakness.
+If, while examining the biopsy materials, glycogen buildup and/or empty spaces appear in the cells of the muscle tissue (vacuolization), Danon disease must be considered.
 This also holds true for the analysis of a heart biopsy.
 A muscle biopsy that yields evidence of glycogen build-up and empty spaces in the muscle cells are key signs and indications that a diagnosis of Danon disease is a high probability.

 It is important to recognize that, in early stages of Danon disease, and probably also in women, the muscle biopsy can be non-specific.
 Thus, a normal or non-specific muscle biopsy does not exclude Danon disease.
 If other features of Danon disease are present, a non-diagnostic muscle biopsy should not discourage more definitive genetic testing.
 Patients who appear to have Pompe disease (based on muscle biopsy for instance) but have normal acid maltase activity, should be evaluated for Danon disease.
 Unexplained hypertrophic cardiomyopathy in males is probably due to Danon disease in some people.